Stuycs-K/final-project-8-fangv-tanj/WORKLOG.md

 -moved movement from the Board class to the Piece class and its subclasses so Board doesn't do everything

 -Pawn and King doesn't go through pieces

+6/1/23
+-moved some more code around

+-button for resetting the board